zigster64/datastar.http.zig/README.md

 Will take a Type (struct) and a HTTP request, and returns a filled in struct of the requested type.

+If the request is a `HTTP GET` request, it will extract the signals from the query params.
+You will see that your GET requests have a `?datastar=...` query param in most cases.
+This is how Datastar passes signals to your backend via a GET request.

+If the request is a `HTTP POST` or other request that uses a payload body, this function will use the payload body to extract the signals.
+This is how Datastar passes signals to your backend when using POST, etc.

+Either way, provide `readSignals` with a type that you want to read the signals into, and it will use the request method to work out which way to fill in the struct.

 Example :
 ```zig
     const FooBar = struct {